oregpt/Agenticledger_Zircuit_ZeekeeAI_Application/01-project-description.md

 * **Interactive Guides with Embedded AI:** Unlike static documentation, our guides platform combines step-by-step tutorials with embedded AI agents trained on that specific content.
 Users can ask clarifying questions without leaving the guide.

-* **Composable Knowledge Network:** Agents can reference other agents and guides, creating an interconnected knowledge graph that gets more valuable as the ecosystem grows.
-Network effects that strengthen Zircuit's competitive position.
+* **Presence:** Agents can be present on platform, on the web, in telegram and in slack.
+ONE agent multiple presences 24/7  365

 * **Live Demonstration:** Both ZeekeeCore (zeekee.ai) and the guides platform (guides.zeekee.ai) are operational today, providing proof of concept and immediate value.